 Pastors’ Corner (Definition, Qualifications & Duties)

 At the same time, no defender of the personal apostolic succession of bishops would deny the importance of doctrinal continuity in the Church.
-As stated above, Irenaeus explicitly ties the two together.
+Some early church fathers denied the apostolic succession, and some defended it.

 - Husband of one wife; a one-woman man (1 Timothy 3:2, Titus 1:6)